Frequently Asked Questions

 Yes, in this case, you must document that you have completed your bachelor’s degree as soon as possible and no later than 20 September.

 You will be informed of the result of your application regarding admission as well as the Erasmus Mundus scholarship through the application portal.
-If you receive an offer of admission (and scholarship), you will have one week to accept the offer through the application portal.
+If you receive an offer of admission (and scholarship), you will have 5 days to accept the offer through the application portal.

 Each assessment category (i.e. academic excellence, relevant work experience, and personal motivation) is allocated a grade between 1 and 5.
 A final application grade is obtained using a weighting system whereby 70% of the final grade is allocated to academic excellence, 10% to each of the categories recommendations and relevant work experience, and finally 10% to personal motivation.